EtorixDev/questify/README.md

 ## Features
 1. Quest Features
     - Modify specific Quest features.
-    - Allows for disabling the following Quest related features:
+    - Allows for disabling the following Quest-related features:
         - Everything — All of the below is disabled.
-        - Discovery Tab — Quests tab becomes hidden.
         - Fetching Quests — Will prevent fetching Quests resulting in a blank Quests page.
+        - DMs Quests Tab — Disable the Quests tab in DMs.
+This is where it is properly located as of now.
         - Badge on User Profiles — Hides the profile badge which doubles as a shortcut to the Quests page.
         - Popup Above User Panel — Hides the new Quest promotion that appears above your profile panel.
+        - Discovery Tab Relocation Notice — Hides the Quest tab in Discovery which displays a redirect notice to the new Quests page.
         - Gift Inventory Relocation Notice — Hides the text in the gift inventory which doubles as a shortcut to the Quests page.
+        - Quests Page Sponsored Banner — Disable the large banner on the Quests page that displays a sponsored Quest.
         - Friends List Active Now Promotion — Hides the promotion that displays when your friends play a game which has an active Quest.
+        - Members List Actively Playing Icon — Hides the icon in the members list that shows when someone is actively playing a game with an active Quest.
-    - Allows for modifying the following Quest related features:
+    - Allows for modifying the following Quest-related features:
+        - Make Mobile Quests Desktop Compatible — Make mobile-only video Quests completable on Desktop.
+        - Complete Game Quests in Background — Click the accept button on game Quests and wait for the play duration to pass.
         - Complete Video Quests in Background — Click the watch button on video Quests and wait for the video duration to pass.
 The first click will start the Quest without opening the video modal.
 Subsequent clicks will show the modal as normal.
-        - Complete Game Quests in Background — Click the accept button on game Quests and wait for the play duration to pass.
-        - Make Mobile Quests Desktop Compatible — Make mobile-only video Quests completable on Desktop.
+        - Notify on Auto-Complete — Receive a notification when a Quest is automatically completed in the background.
 2. Quests Button
     - Show a Quest button in the server list with an optional indicator for unclaimed Quests.
     - Button Visibility